 And the multitude said, This is Jesus the prophet of Nazareth of Galilee."

-The famous injunction of our Lord was to love one’s neighbor as oneself.
-This was the simple philosophy of Master Philippe of Lyon, a gentle healer who we honor on this day.
+The famous injunction of Jesus was to love one’s neighbor as oneself.
+This was the simple philosophy of Master Philippe of Lyon, a gentle healer who we remember on this day.
 Master Philippe was one of several significant influences who shaped the life of our Bishop Papus, the founder of the Martinist Order.
 Philippe asked his followers to remember him on Palm Sunday, and on this day they would visit his grave.
-Today, in honor Master Philippe, let us be reminded of the essential message of Our Lord the Christ.
-After entering Jerusalem:

 This was the basic commission of Jesus to his disciples, and may it be a lesson to ourselves: “…into whatsoever city ye enter…heal the sick that are therein, and say unto them, The kingdom of God is come nigh unto you.”
 (Luke 10: 8-9)